material-motion/material-motion/specifications/runtime_plugins.md

 This event enables reactionary Intentions, i.e. registering new Intentions once a Target has entered an idle state.

-> NOTE: It may be more valuable to have actor-level idling.
+> NOTE: It may be more valuable to have Executor-level idling.
 Target-level idling may not be helpful.
-It's unclear how actor-level idling would work, given that the outside system should generally be unaware of actors.
+It's unclear how Executor-level idling would work, given that the outside system should generally be unaware of Executors.
 Perhaps you could use intentions as the entry-point:
 >
 >     transaction.add(intention, target, function() {
->       actor idle callback
+>       Executor idle callback
 >     })